-Providence Water sells water to 73,800 retail customer connections including houses and businesses in Providence, Johnston, North Providence and Cranston and to 9 wholesale communities serving a number of additional municipalities within the State.
+Providence Water sells water to approximately 76,800 retail customer connections including houses and businesses in Providence, Johnston, North Providence, Cranston and East Smithfield and to 8 wholesale communities serving a number of additional municipalities within the State.
 Providence Water presently supplies approximately 60 percent of the state's drinking water.
 Of the water produced, 36 percent is supplied to the residents of Providence, 22 percent to the retail districts outside of Providence, and 42 percent goes to the wholesale water districts.

 The retail distribution system is serviced by three separate pressure zones.
 The Low Service Area maintains pressures between 37 and 98 PSI at the customer tap and serves areas with elevations of 0-140 ft above sea level.
 This zone delivers approximately 71.5 % of the total retail water.
 The High Service Area supplies consumers at elevations of 140-220 ft above sea level with pressures ranging from 36 to 71 PSI.
 The Extra High Service Area services those customers 220 ft above sea level with pressures between 36 and 77 PSI.

-Providence Water has five storage reservoirs in its system.
-The capacity of these reservoirs range from 3.5 MGD to 43.4 MGD.
+Providence Water has six storage reservoirs in its system.
+The capacity of these reservoirs range from 1.0 MGD to 43.4 MGD.
 Although the majority of the system is fed by gravity, Providence Water does own and operate various pump stations throughout the system to pump water to services areas at higher elevations.